• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > Damp DIY How To Projects and Information > Causes of Damp and Mould and how to Fix Them – DIY How To Projects and Information
+Home > Search for DIY Projects by Trade Type > DIY Projects and How-To Guides Covering Damp and Damp Problems > Guide to Causes of Damp and Mould and How to Fix Them

-Causes of Damp and Mould and how to Fix Them – DIY How To Projects and Information
+Guide to Causes of Damp and Mould and How to Fix Them

 In this section of our site you will find information, how to projects and video tutorials on how to diagnose the cause of damp issues and black mould.
 Find out how to fix damp in a chimney breast, resolve damp and cold spots on walls, fix rising damp issues, inject your own damp proof course and many other subjects.